Shop details:

 You can find my artwork in a lot of different books, of which some are my self-published artbooks, while others were illustration commissions for other publishers and authors.

-My own self-published books (Woodlands, Tiny Black Fox, A Month of Ink and Dusk Magic) are not currently available for purchase, sorry!
+My own self-published books (Woodlands, Tiny Black Fox, A Month of Ink and Dusk Magic) are sold out and not currently available for purchase, sorry!
 If I ever start selling any of my books again in the future, you will find that information right here on my own website.
 I don’t have such plans yet, but will update this page if the situation changes.

 Books by other publishers: I have also illustrated some books as commission work, including the Nordic Tales (by Chronicle Books), a few Finnish children’s books by various publishers, and some cover artworks for various titles.
 I am not in charge of the sales or availability of any books that are not written or published by me personally, so unfortunately I can’t help with your questions concerning those books or their availability.
 Many of the books are sold in various bookstores.
-I recommend contacting the publisher or searching online bookstores if you have questions on a certain book’s availability.
+I recommend contacting the publisher or searching online bookstores if you have questions on a particular book’s availability.

 Buying original art

 Original drawings and paintings are not available for purchase at the moment.
 The next original art sale has not been planned or scheduled yet.
+If I start planning an original art sale in the future, I will announce it here on my website.

 Image use, permissions, licensing